opengovsg/spcp-auth-client/README.md

   esrvcID: '<the e-service identifier registered with SingPass/CorpPass>',
   appCert: '<the e-service public certificate issued to SingPass/CorpPass>',
   appKey: '<the e-service certificate private key>',
+  appEncryptionKey: '<optional: the e-service certificate private key used for decrypting artifact response, if different from appKey>',
   spcpCert: '<the public certificate of SingPass/CorpPass, for OOB authentication>',
   extract: '<custom fn or SPCPAuthClient.extract.CORPPASS or SPCPAuthClient.extract.SINGPASS (default)>', })